Estimated Taxes: When You Need to PayJul 04, 2021

 If the date falls on a weekend or holiday, the deadline moves to the next business day.

-For example, the first estimated tax payment for 2022 falls on Friday, April 15th, a holiday, and so the payment is actually due Monday, April 18, 2022.
-For the last tax payment of 2022, which covers September - December 2022 earnings, the deadline falls on a Sunday and Monday is Martin Luther King, Jr. Day.
-The deadline would typically be January 15th following the end of the year, however due to that not being a business day, the last estimated tax due date for 2021 will be Tuesday January 17, 2023.
+For example, Friday April 15, 2023 a Saturday and Monday April 17, 2023 is a Emancipation Day, a holiday in DC, so the payment is actually due Tuesday April 18, 2023.
+For the last tax payment of 2023, which covers September - December 2023 earnings, the deadline of January 15, 2023 falls on a Monday which is Martin Luther King, Jr. Day so that being a holiday, the deadline moves to Tuesday January 16, 2023.

 Many states have estimated tax deadlines that match the federal deadlines.
 To find your state rules, search on your browser the name of your state and "estimated tax deadline."

 While there can be penalties for not paying enough in each quarter, the idea with estimated taxes is to do your best.
 Pay something.
 If you miss a deadline, pay what you can at the next deadline.